 Secret Redaction Kinds

-This page is for engineers who need to know what Fuse removes before output leaves the machine, agents reading redacted content, and maintainers verifying the detection rules.
+This page is for engineers who need to know the secret kinds Fuse detects, agents reading redacted content, and maintainers verifying the detection rules.

 Purpose and Scope